Graduate School of Humanities Policies

 (3)Lifelong Learning Course

-A Master's degree in Sociology will be awarded to those who have cultivated the following abilities and qualities as part of the three courses:
+Master of Sociology will be awarded to students who have cultivated the following abilities and qualities as part of the three courses:

 (1) Specialized Research Course